webpack-contrib/copy-webpack-plugin/README.md

 $ npm install copy-webpack-plugin --save-dev
 ```

-Then add the loader to your `webpack` config.
+Then add the plugin to your `webpack` config.
 For example:

 **webpack.config.js**